gushakov/axon-multi/README.md

 ### Axon configuration

-- Using Axon Server version 4.1 without event sourcing infrastructure
+- Using Axon Server version 4.1 _without event sourcing infrastructure_
-- Aggregates and Saga persist their states in the separate schemas of the central H2 database
+- Aggregates, projections, and Sagas persist their states in the separate schemas of the central H2 database

 ### CQRS and messaging infrastructure